ASEC: Our Impact

 - and much more.

 Providing educational opportunities to these sisters has far-reaching impacts.
 Sisters that have graduated from our programs are significantly contributing to the UN Sustainable Development Goals.
 From improving healthcare and access to clean water, to building infrastructure and initiating income generating projects, educated and empowered sisters are key players in overcoming many of Africa’s biggest development challenges.

 64.5% of SLDI projects impact more than one UN Sustainable Development Goal

 Areas receiving the highest funding amounts from SLDI projects:

 - 09: Industry, Innovation and Infrastructure: approx $2.4M secured

 - 03: Good Health and Well-Being: approx $1.4M secured

 - 12: Responsible Consumption and Production and 02: Zero Hunger: approx $1.2M secured

-Education is key ingredient to long-term sustainability in Africa
+Education is the key to long-term sustainability in Africa

-By changing one life at a time, you can help provide hope to the future of Africa.Consider donating »
+You can provide hope to the future of Africa, one life at a time.Consider donating »